The third national lockdown and extension of the furlough scheme

 All businesses which have a UK bank account and PAYE scheme are eligible for the extended furlough scheme, whether or not they have previously accessed the furlough scheme (subject to some restrictions for publicly funded employers).

-Employers should check carefully whether they can rely on existing written agreements with their employees to continue furlough arrangements for the new national lockdown, or whether they will need to implement new agreements.
+Employers should check carefully whether they can rely on existing written agreements with their employees to continue furlough arrangements for the new lockdown, or whether they will need to implement new agreements.

 Employees who are clinically vulnerable but not extremely vulnerable, such as those with chronic heart disease or pregnant women, are not given separate guidance beyond the advice to be especially careful to follow the rules, minimise contact with others and observe good hygiene.

-Please contact our Employment team for advice and support on any of these issues, or if you have any queries.
+Please contact our employment team for advice and support on any of these issues, or if you have any queries.